LispCookbook/cl-cookbook/sockets.md

     (create-client 12321)

-Voila!
+Voilà!
 You should see "Hello World" on the second REPL.

 ## UDP/IP